Naruki-Ichihara/fenics_optimize/README.md

 >This software is the third-party module of fenics project.

 >This software is based on Lagacy FEniCS (FEniCS2019.1.0).
-The new vesion, FEniCSx, is not supported.
+The new version, FEniCSx, is not supported.

 ## Example